bgoonz/docs-collection/github/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/licensing-a-repository.md

 ---
 title: Licensing a repository
-intro: 'Public repositories on GitHub are often used to share open source software.
-For your repository to truly be open source, you''ll need to license it so that others are free to use, change, and distribute the software.'
+intro: "Public repositories on GitHub are often used to share open source software.
+For your repository to truly be open source, you'll need to license it so that others are free to use, change, and distribute the software."
 redirect_from:
   - /articles/open-source-licensing/
   - /articles/licensing-a-repository
   - /github/creating-cloning-and-archiving-repositories/licensing-a-repository
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
 topics:
   - Repositories
 ---

 ## Choosing the right license

 We created [choosealicense.com](https://choosealicense.com), to help you understand how to license your code.
 A software license tells others what they can and can't do with your source code, so it's important to make an informed decision.